SFEley/specify/doc/design/user_stories.markdown

 As as an author
-I want to want to write content
+I want to write content
 So that that I can get it out of my head.

 As a reader